alexsantostx94/portfolio-alex-santos/src/pages/index.md

       - title: Visual Design
         content: >-
           Experience executing creative visual designs.
-My process begins by gaining inspiration from a variety of sources and crafting unique visuals that captivate audiences.
+My process begins by gaining inspiration from a variety of sources and then using that inspiration to craft unique visuals that I iterate on until they have the power to captivate audiences.
 template: advanced
 ---